Showing posts with label poem. Show all posts

 The country reflected upon the Civil War's human toll-

-Decoration Day, later Memorial Day was a popular patriotic spring event that started in 1868.
+Decoration Day, later known as Memorial Day, was a popular patriotic springtime event that began in 1868.
 Visitors placed flowers on graves and monuments and gathered around rostrums to hear speeches.
 Construction of Civil War monuments peaked in the 1890s.
-By 1920, as the number of aging veterans was dwindling, more than 120 monuments had been placed in the national cemeteries.
+By 1920, as the number of aging veterans dwindled, more than 120 monuments had been erected in the national cemeteries.

 Benjamin Franklin Liddon Home